elgatosf/streamdeck-kit-ipad/Documentation/Layout.md

     var body: some View {
         StreamDeckLayout {
             // Define key area view
-            // Use StreamDeckKeypadLayout for rendering separate keys StreamDeckKeypadLayout { context in
+            // Use StreamDeckKeyAreaLayout for rendering separate keys StreamDeckKeyAreaLayout { context in
                 // Define content for each key.
                 // StreamDeckKeyView provides a callback for the key action, and the view content
                 // Example: